Vendor Liability Insurance: Cost & Quotes From $5

 Craft Vendor Insurance

-Most artisansset up at flea markets, farmer’s markets, festivals, or events.
+Most artisans set up at flea markets, farmer’s markets, festivals, or events.
 As such, craft vendor insurance is a policy designed to cover mishaps that could happen at vending locations.
 Carriers offer this as short-term insurance or standard policy for artisans such as sculptors, weavers, metalworkers, potters, and clock smiths.

-Vendor Insurance Cost
+How Much Does Vendor Insurance Cost

-Wondering how much does vendor insurance cost?
 Your individual business insurance quotes may vary depending on the size of your business, the city you do business in, how many employees you have, gross sales, and what you sell, but this should give you a rough estimate of what to expect.
 In general though, the average vendor insurance cost is $30 per month or $360 per year for a $1 million general liability insurance coverage.

 Cost per Month Cost per Year Best for